arc_Logo_PNG_

 Methane management

-Initiatives focused on reducing our instrument gas fuel consumption, fugitive emissions leaks, electrification and flaring optimization, are improving our methane emissions performance.
+Today, ARC has one of the lowest methane emissions intensities in our Canadian peer group.
+Through initiatives focused on reducing our instrument gas fuel consumption, fugitive emissions leaks, electrification and flaring optimization we will continue to improve our methane emissions performance.

 Learn more